fateofficial/quartz/content/DTG/x. WORKSHOPS/Workshop 2 - Complexity of Algorithms.md

 As seen m is the middle point it takes both the left pointer and right pointer and finds the middle ground.

 If x the value searched for is bigger than list[m], which is the value of the middle index then discard the indexes that are lower, by setting i to m+1, which moves the lower pointer to middle index +1.
-However if x is not striclty  greater than then the upper pointer becomes m and therefore discard all higher values.
+However if x is not strictly  greater than then the upper pointer becomes m and therefore discard all higher values.

 iv)